RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 when something goes wrong, e.g. a particular component does not respond anymore or a certain threshold is exceeded.

+For the purpose of this document a monitoring system is just "the thing that executes a monitoring plugin".

 #### Monitoring plugin